Flexksx/nixos-config/README.md

 # nixos-config
-My dotfiles for my Hyprland system on Arch Linux btw
+My dotfiles for my Hyprland system on NixOS